-The Land Use Plan for the Expansion Lands, shown in Schedule B, illustrates the approximate location of arterial and collector streets, development areas, environmental protection, and stormwater management infrastructure.
+The Land Use Plan for the Expansion Lands, shown in Schedule A1, illustrates the approximate location of Collector Roads, development areas, environmental protection, and stormwater management infrastructure.

 The Land Use Plan is premised on the direction established in the Vision and Guiding Principles, with the goal of creating a balanced, complete community.
 The Plan reserves land for a range of uses, providing living, shopping, and recreation opportunities within the Expansion Lands Area.